 26 – Try brush and paint before painting

-When you are about to paint walls, furniture, canvas, especially for the first time or with new medium you’ve never used before, try brushes and paint on smaller area to test it.
-It would be sad, if you mess up your own wall.
+When you are about to paint walls, furniture, canvas, especially for the first time or with a new medium you’ve never used before, try brushes and paint on a smaller area to test it.
+It would be sad if you mess up your own wall.

-- get you brush, a small amount of paint.
+- get your brush and a small amount of paint.

-- try it on the surface similar or exact same that you will paint onto.
+- try it on a surface similar or exact same that you will paint onto.